-With this new vision mapped out on a small library of post-it notes, we needed a new brand to reflect it.
+With this new vision mapped out on a small library of post-it notes, we needed a rebrand to reflect it.
 We’ve never put limitations on the way we communicate our client’s brands, so why should ours be any different?

 We felt that not having a giant blue stag would be an opportunity missed, so we made one.
 Meet Sebastian.
 He’s super friendly.

-As ever we’d love to hear your thoughts and opinions on the changes we’ve made.
+As ever we’d love to hear your thoughts and opinions on the rebrand.
 For any requests to have a ride on Sebastian, please hit us up on Twitter or contact us via email.

 You are seeing this because you are using a browser that is not supported.
 The Blue Stag website is built using modern technology and standards.
 We recommend upgrading your browser with one of the following to properly view our website:Windows